-Of the \$150.7 million in WSD projects, about one-third (\$54.4 million) have no identified source of funding, including the \$50 million Shoal River surface water development project.
-Just 13 of the 53 proposed projects totaling \$22.8 million or 15 percent of the total costs would be implemented with in-house or local funds, the remainder relying on multiple sources (Table 9).
+Of the \$190.7 million in WSD projects, several have no identified source of funding, including the \$50 million Shoal River surface water development project.
+About half of the 88 proposed projects totaling \$58.8 million or about 30 percent of the total costs would be implemented with in-house or local funds, the remainder relying on multiple sources (Table 8).
 Potential funding sources include DEP SRF, USDA Rural Development, the District, legislative appropriations, and TRIUMPH.